-A physics-trained leader who turns complex computational workflows, AI, and data pipelines into enterprise-grade solutions.
+A physics-trained leader who transforms complex computational, AI, and data challenges into enterprise-grade solutions.

-I help R&D and engineering teams modernize how they run, scale, and automate computational work.
+I help R&D and engineering teams run, scale, and automate computational work.

 San Diego, California CITO at DiPhyx Software Developer & Data Scientist